Cosmic-Clank/hakuna-matata/README.md

 ### **4. Troubleshooting**

--   **Backend issues**: Ensure both the FastAPI server and MSSQL database are running before starting the app.
+-   **Backend issues**: Ensure that your environment variables point to the correct company-hosted backend endpoint.
 -   **Metro Bundler issues**: If you encounter bundler issues, restart the bundler:

     ```bash
     expo start --clear
     ```

--   **API connection issues**: If you're testing the app on a physical device, ensure that the FastAPI server's URL is accessible from your device.
-Replace `localhost` with your computer's IP address if necessary.
+-   **API connection issues**: If you’re testing on a physical device, make sure the backend’s URL is accessible from your device.